-Sail farther with Istio discovery selectors and long term support
+Sail further with Istio discovery selectors and long term support

 A few months ago, while working with some of our large-scale customers at Solo.io, we discovered that the Istio control plane watches all Services, Pods, and Endpoints in a cluster even if only a few of these services were running in the service mesh.
 Our customers shared their concerns that the Istio control plane processes all of these non-relevant Services, Pods, and Endpoints in the cluster, and how it was pushing this non-relevant information as Envoy configurations to each of the sidecar proxies in the mesh.
 Imagine if your Envoy sidecar proxy had 8k lines of relevant configuration and 80k lines of non-relevant content that kept growing as you deployed and destroyed services outside of your service mesh in your Kubernetes cluster! 🙁